bertobot/presto/README.md

 * chunk($body) - send the next payload chunk.
 Send and empty chunk() call to end the chunked-type encoding.
 * redirect($url) - redirect to the url provided, via HTTP 301.
 * forward($url) - redirect to the url provided, via HTTP 302.
+* json($hash) - encodes hash in json and writes it back to the client.